 Gratitude can’t be about the right occasions or positive experiences only, like when you’re offered a free scoop of ice cream or a slice of cake, a promotion, or a book deal.
 Gratitude is about acknowledging every good in every moment…even the ones that test you.

-A very dear friend lost her teenage son in a road accident recently.
+A very dear friend lost her teenage son in a road accident recently for which we had to hire a local car accident attorney near me.
 It took her a few weeks, but she said to us, “I am grateful that this past year he was home from his boarding school because of the pandemic.
 At least we got to spend time together as a family while he was studying remotely.”

 I am still sad that my mom is gone, but I am grateful she didn’t have to endure the pandemic.
 It wouldn’t have been easy for her given her health and limited mobility.
 My friend is heartbroken about the loss of her teenage boy, but she is glad that he didn’t suffer.
 Sometimes, you must pause and look for gratitude.
 But make it a habit.